 The RSPG considers that more dynamic sharing of spectrum is becoming increasingly viable through the greater availability and effectiveness of appropriate politeness rules and polite protocols.
-It is important that the regulatory framework acts to incentivise such innovation and promotes greater opportunity for frequency sharing.
-The RSPG anticipates that this will facilitate greater reliance on the generic allocations under CUS.
+It anticipates that this will facilitate greater reliance on generic allocations under CUS.
+It is important that the regulatory framework acts to incentivise such innovation and promotes greater opportunity for frequency sharing between all users.

 The RSPG notes that some spectrum bands are likely to be more suited to the deployment of flexible conditions than others.
 In particular, flexible conditions in high frequency ranges can provide an incentive to develop new products and services.
-On the other hand, offering more flexible conditions in lower bandwidths may be more difficult as a result of the possibility of interference to incumbent users and the risk of congestion.
+On the other hand, offering more flexible conditions in lower bands may be more difficult as a result of the possibility of interference to incumbent users and the risk of congestion.
 Furthermore, where a band is already congested, greater flexibility is only likely to result in greater demand and consequently greater congestion.
 The application of the CUS model therefore needs to be considered on a band by band basis.
-In general however the RSPG considers that spectrum users should, where possible, be encouraged to migrate to higher bandwidths where frequencies are less congested.
+In general however the RSPG considers that spectrum users should, where possible, be encouraged to migrate to higher bands where frequencies are less congested.

-The RSPG considers that, in cases where co-existence between different types of usage would be difficult (for example low and high power applications), one potential solution may be to consider various multiple classes of collective use whereby each class would be associated with a particular piece of spectrum and be managed by a specific set of rules defined by the regulator.
+The RSPG considers that, in cases where coexistence between different types of usage would be difficult (for example low and high power applications), one potential solution may be to consider various multiple classes of collective use whereby each class would be associated with a particular piece of spectrum and be managed by a specific set of rules defined by the regulator.
 The rules could be determined in such a way so as to ensure that the applications permitted in each CUS band would have broadly similar interference generating characteristics.